Looking for the perfect brand name for your new startup?

 Sure – come up with a working title.
 But don’t definitively set your brand name until you’re sure it will appeal to your target audience and reflect your brand values.

-Web tools such as Alexa can provide significant demographic information about visitors to competitors’ websites, including, age, gender, location, education and ethnic origin.
+Web tools such as Alexa can provide significant demographic information about visitors to competitors’ websites, including, age, gender, and location.

 Looking at competitors’ Facebook Pages and Twitter accounts can also provide some useful “soft” intelligence about their customer base and online following.
 From these sources, you should be able to easily construct a clear picture of the customer your brand is targeting.